 Please see our early years initial teacher training: funding guidance for further information.

 You must ensure candidates:

-- have achieved a GCSE grade C (or equivalent) in English, maths and a science subject
+- have achieved GCSEs, grade 4 (or equivalent) in English, mathematics and a science subject

 - have taken part in a rigorous selection process designed to assess their suitability to teach